Destinations Italy Florence & Tuscany

 Must ordersalted caramel + pistachio

-Steel containers, lids on, prices honest.
-The pistachio uses actual Sicilian pistachios, not pistachio paste.
-The fig-and-ricotta in summer is a quiet stunner.
-Avoid the seasonal mounds-of-color places near the Duomo; come here instead.
+A neighborhood gelateria near Santa Croce — steel containers, lids on, prices honest, pistachio made from actual Sicilian pistachios rather than paste.
+The fig-and-ricotta in summer is a quiet stunner; avoid the mounds-of-color places near the Duomo and come here instead.

 Best gelatoSteel pansSanta Croce